cf-convention/cf-conventions/CONTRIBUTING.md

 ## Merging of pull requests, and closing and reopening of issues

-When an issue and accompanying pull request concludes with an agreed change to the conventions, then the pull request will be merged into the master branch after a further 3 weeks has elapsed, assuming that no more discussion occurs.
+When an issue and accompanying pull request concludes with an agreed change to the conventions, the pull request is merged into the master branch according to the [Rules for CF Convention Changes](http://cfconventions.org/rules.html).
-This is as described by the rules for conventions changes at http://cfconventions.org/rules.html.
-If further substantive comments are raised during this period, then the final 3 week period will restart after a new conclusion is agreed.

-The pull request will be merged by a member of the governance panel or the CF conventions and standard names committee.
+The pull request is merged by a member of the Governance Panel or the CF Conventions and Standard Names Committee.

-The person who merges the pull request should also close the issue, leaving a comment that the issue was concluded with no further comment during the subsequent 3 weeks.
+The person who merges the pull request also closes the issue.

 If subsequent discussion is required after the pull request has been merged then a new issue should be raised, rather than reopening the closed issue.
 An issue may be closed without the merging of a pull request if the change was not accepted by the community.